 19. Top Knot Undercut

-When you need to get all of your hair out of your face quickly, you can change your undercut up with a man-bun at the back.
+When you need to get your hair out of your face quickly, you can change your undercut with a man-bun at the back.

 This is another Viking Style, this one with a Top Knot Undercut and paired with a ducktail beard.
-The undercut runs a very high line, which accentuates the hair on top.
-Afterwards, it’s easy to pull back and knot high on the crown.
+The undercut runs a very high line, accentuating the top hair.
+Afterward, pulling back and knot high on the crown is easy.

 20. Tapered Back Undercut